 You MUST NOT: Language conventions read or sound out the spelling items to the students read any test questions write any spelling words for students, on the board or elsewhere.
-Writing discuss the writing task provide any content information, whether orally or in writing prompt students regarding the text structure or writing prompt write for a student (except where the use of a scribe has been approved by the QCAA).
-Reading read anything from the reading magazineread any test questions.
+Writing × discuss the writing task × provide any content information, whether orally or in writing × prompt students regarding the text structure or writing prompt × write for a student (except where the use of a scribe has been approved by the QCAA).
+Reading read anything from the Year 7 reading magazineread any test questions.
 Numeracy read numbers or symbols unless they are embedded within text explain the meaning of any symbols, numbers or mathematical terms interpret any graphs or diagrams.

-Please also see Appendix 1: Guidelines for the use of a computer by students with a temporary injury participating in the writing test of this handbook.
+Please also see Appendix 1 in this handbook: Guidelines for students with a temporary injury using a computer to complete the writing test.

-The literacy demands of the numeracy test should not exclude a student from accessing the test; however, you should not lead a class through the numeracy test, question by question, unless the literacy standard of the whole class is a barrier to access.
+The literacy demands of the numeracy test should not exclude a student from accessing the test.
+However, you should not lead a class through the numeracy test, question by question, unless the literacy standard of the whole class is a barrier to access.